-We implemented and tested a "discretized" version of this solver following the results presented on Theorems 2.4.3,2.4.4 and 2.4.5.
-In this version not only the Product components but also the Łukasiewicz and the Gödel ones ($[0, 1]{L}$ and $[0, 1]{G}$, valued over the real interval [0, 1]) were computed over a discrete set of values, using the theory of the natural numbers in the SMT-solver.
+We implemented and tested a "discretized" version of this solver following the results presented on Theorems 2.24,2.25 and 2.26.
+In this version not only the Product components but also the Lukasiewicz and the Gödel ones $([0, 1]{\mathbf{L}} \text{ and } [0, 1]{\mathbf{G}}, \text{ valued over the real interval } [0, 1])$ were computed over a discrete set of values, using the theory of the natural numbers in the SMT-solver.

 However, the results were far from being as good as the ones obtained with the continuous implementation.
-The problem with this approach was that the bound for using the finite logics in concrete problems is too high (it grows exponentially on the number of variables), and so, the results were sadly much worse than the ones obtained with the mixed countable/uncountable (Land G, $\Pi L_n G_n$) approach, which is the one that was finally selected as the best one.
-In [SJVC09] the worst-case upper bound of Aguzzoli et al. for the formulation of Theorem 2.4.3 is improved, but in our case, this approach continues being unuseful.
-In most of the cases, the test cases presented in Section 5.4 were impossible to be processed by the z3 solver, and for this reason we keep this alternative implementation as an interesting but not successful trial for solving the problem.
+The problem with this approach was that the bound for using the finite logics in concrete problems is too high (it grows exponentially on the number of variables), and so, the results were sadly much worse than the ones obtained with the mixed countable/uncountable(Land G, $\Pi L_n G_n$) approach, which is the one that was finally selected as the best one.
+In [SJVC09] the worst-case upper bound of Aguzzoli et al. for the formulation of Theorem 2.24 is improved, but in our case, this approach continues being unuseful.
+In most of the cases, the test cases presented in Section 5.4 were impossible to be processed by the z3 solver, and for this reason we keep this version as an interesting but not successful trial for solving the problem.